-Students enrolled with Thomas Edison State University are strongly encouraged to work with an advisor and submit a degree program plan that outlines how they will complete all or part of the remaining requirements for degree completion.
-Students may view the Advisement Program Planning Handbook www.tesu.edu/current-students/handbook/index.cfm, which provides them with the steps required in developing a program plan and includes detailed information on methods of earning credit, academic policies and the structure and credit requirements of degree programs.
+Students enrolled with Thomas Edison State University are strongly encouraged to work with an advisor and submit a degree program plan that outlines how they will complete all or part of remaining requirements for degree completion.
+Students may review the Advisement Program Planning Handbook online at www.tesu.edu/current-students/handbook/ index.cfm, which provides the steps required for developing a program plan.
+This page also includes detailed information on methods of earning credit as well as associated academic policies that affect course selection.
+Students wishing to fax this information may submit documentation to (609) 777-2956.

-WRITTEN CORRESPONDENCE WITH THE OFFICE OF ACADEMIC ADVISING
+WRITTEN CORRESPONDENCE, OFFICE OF ACADEMIC ADVISING